Cara Rooney: Illustrator & Plaything Maker

-What I do
+What I Do

-“Do you want to work at McDonald’s?”
+“Do You Want to Work at McDonald’s?”

-Drawing and writing stories were my favourite things to do all through primary school.
-I used to love writing stories about cats, which is odd as I don’t like cats now.
-In high school, my two favourite subjects were Art and English.
-I remember when I told my dad that I wanted to go to art school, he said, “Do you want to work at McDonald’s?”.
+When I told my dad that I wanted to go to art school, he said, “Do you want to work at McDonald’s?”
 He wasn’t exactly the most supportive at the beginning, but seeing me go through art college has changed his perception.
 I think he has grown to appreciate the creative industries for what they are.
 My little sister is now going to fashion school, and it has not been quite as difficult for her.

-Applying to art school
+Applying to Art School

-In high school, we weren’t told about the different subjects you could study at art college.
-I applied to Painting and Printmaking and Communication Design at Glasgow School of Art, Painting and Illustration at Edinburgh College of Art and the General Foundation course at Duncan of Jordanstone.
-At the interview for Communication Design in Glasgow, I remember feeling so unprepared because high school just doesn’t show you how to approach interviews like that.
-In the end, I was rejected from all the courses apart from Painting in Edinburgh and General Foundation in Dundee.
+My application was only accepted to Painting in Edinburgh and General Foundation in Dundee.
 I wanted to move away, but I thought that design was more suited to me, so I decided to study in Dundee.
-At DJCAD, you start with a one-year course where you get to try a bit of everything, and this is when I realised all the different directions you can go within art and design.
+At DJCAD, you start with a one-year course where you get to try a bit of everything, and this is when I realised all the different directions you can go within design.

-“Being in a space full of people with such diverse creative experiences and being able to bounce ideas off of each other and receive feedback was amazing. ”
+“Being in a space full of people with such diverse creative experiences and being able to bounce ideas off of each other and receive feedback was amazing.”

 - Cara Rooney

-The most challenging part was figuring out my process.
-In second year, I struggled because I was still working in a way that high school had taught me and spending ages on a final drawing.
 It was our tutor Tommy Perman who told me things didn’t have to be complicated and that sometimes the best way to communicate an idea was through a simple drawing.
-He showed me people like Jean Jullien who communicate complex concepts through simple drawings and told me I could use a drawing from my sketchbook as a final piece.
-This was amazing for me as I always prefer my sketchbook drawings to final drawings.
+He showed me artists like Jean Jullien who communicate complex concepts through simple drawings and told me I could use a drawing from my sketchbook as a final piece.
+This was amazing for me, as I always prefer my sketchbook drawings to final drawings.

 Working for Alzheimer Scotland